romeJG/numnum/README.md

 # numnum

-nothing this is just a thing that i made for my baby
+So this is just a html js thing i made for my GF ihope she liked it

-iknow it's cheezy but yeah its fucking love lol.